aws/copilot-cli/site/content/docs/concepts/services.en.md

 ### What's in your service?

 Running `copilot svc show` will show you a summary of your service.
-Here's an example of the output you might see for a load balanced web application.
-This output includes the configuration of your service for each environment, all the endpoints for your service, and the environment variables passed into your service.
+Here's an example of the output you might see for a __Load Balanced Web Service__.
+This output includes the configuration of your service for each environment, any rollback alarms you have configured, all the endpoints for your service, and the environment variables and secrets passed into your service.
 You can also provide an optional `--resources` flag to see all AWS resources associated with your service.

 ```console
 $ copilot svc show